mre/npm-quickCal/README.md

 # npm-quickCal
 a quickly configured calendar that saves all data
 <p> <b>this package is not complete</b> </p>
-<p> This will generate an accurate calendar for you where you have 10 configuration settings set to load, save, remove and display CORRECT information for every user all the way down to the time of the appointment you set for each user to select... times do not have to be formatted in any weird way but recommended is just saying [1am, 1:30am] ect.. the list of times can be anything you want them to be but must be strings.  </p>
+<p> This will generate an accurate calendar for you where you can to load, save, remove and display CORRECT information for every user all the way down to the time of the appointment... times do not have to be formatted in any way but recommended is just saying [1am, 1:30am] ect.. the list of times can be anything you want them to be but must be strings.  </p>
 <h1>How to use </h1>
 <p>call class calendar <code> let calendar = new Calendar() </code></p>
 <p>Next decide your configuration.
 You have two options, default or your own</p>